-India is a land of the foodies.
+India is a land of foodies.
 As Indians, we often like to indulge in tasty and scrumptious delicacies every now and then.
-The delicious and delectable foods available are hard to resist and not let us stop at just one serving.
-This unquenchable urge for the food has made us turn a blind eye when it comes to taking care of our health by eating healthy and nutritious foods.
+The delicious and delectable foods available are hard to resist and do not let us stop at just one serving.
+This unquenchable urge for food has made us turn a blind eye when it comes to taking care of our health by eating healthy and nutritious foods.
 Our uncontrollable diets have become muffled metabolic time bombs and will have bad repercussions on our bodies.
 To top it all, India is the biggest consumer of sugar in the world and records massive sales of mithai and namkeens on festive occasions.
-All of this has led India being a home to 65 million diabetics and fetched the crown of being the diabetes capital of the world.
+All of this has led India to be home to 65 million diabetics and fetched the crown of being the diabetes capital of the world.

 With this, India has a big challenge to face.
 The good health and well-being of its citizens are at risk with their changing lifestyle of today, which are often accompanied by obesity and can lead to cardiovascular disease (like high blood pressure).
 The nation is progressing as the communicable, maternal, neonatal, and nutritional diseases have noticed a drop but the rates of non-communicable diseases have risen to epidemic proportions.

-How are diabetes and high blood pressure related?
+How are diabetes and high blood pressure-related?

 Diabetes and high blood pressure together make a deadly combination.
 They are serious ailments, often called “silent killers” as they do not exhibit any symptoms and sometimes, people don’t know they are suffering from it.

-It is very common among the patients with Type 2 diabetes to experience high blood pressure.
+It is very common among patients with Type 2 diabetes to experience high blood pressure.
 Diabetes increases the sugar levels in the body which results in the narrowing of the arteries causing high blood pressure.